- Program Overview

 - Faculty committee members must submit exam questions to the student’s advisor electronically at least two weeks prior to the exam.

 - Primary responsibility for formulating the content boundaries and procedures for the examination resides with the committee members.
-However, it expected that each student will be asked a total of six questions, two of which come from each committee member.
-Three questions should be directed toward the major area of specialization (one general and two specific), two questions should be directed toward the minor area of specialization (one general and one specific), and one question should addresses research methods.
+However, it expected that each student will be asked questions pertaining to their concentration, the minor area of concentration, and one question should addresses research methods.

 - It is ultimately up to the committee members to decide who should ask what questions.